-Contrastive learning, which employs raw image data as its own supervision, has shown great potential in computer vision \cite{Chen2024SEF, Chen2023DMC, Chen2020CL, Oord2018RL}.
-Several augmentation operations for visual data, such as rotating, cropping, and flipping, significantly improve the representation ability of visual learning models in downstream tasks \cite{Tian2020GV}.
-Wang \textit{et al.} \cite{Wang2023CL} proposed a general contrastive learning framework that minimizes the distribution divergence between weakly and strongly augmented images over a representation bank.
-Inspired by the previous success of visual data augmentation, graph contrastive learning (GCL) leverages the advantages of graph data augmentation to maximize the similarity between positive pairs and the dissimilarity between negative pairs \cite{Wu2021SSL}.
-For example, You \textit{et al.} proposed a graph contrastive learning (GraphCL) framework that employs four types of augmentations to learn invariant graph representations across different augmented views, including node dropping, edge perturbation, attribute masking and subgraph extraction \cite{You2020GCL}.
-Zhu \textit{et al.} proposed a graph contrastive representation learning method with adaptive augmentation that incorporates various priors for topological and semantic information of the graph \cite{Zhu2021CGL}.
-These GCL-based approaches effectively enhance the generalizability of graph representation learning models in a self-supervised manner.
+Inspired by the previous success of visual data augmentation \cite{Wang2023CL, Chen2023DMC, Chen2020CL, Oord2018RL}, graph contrastive learning (GCL) leverages the advantages of graph data augmentation to maximize the similarity between positive pairs and the dissimilarity between negative pairs \cite{Wu2021SSL}.
+For example, You \textit{et al.} \cite{You2020GCL} proposed a GCL framework that employs four types of augmentations to learn invariant graph representations across different augmented views, including node dropping, edge perturbation, attribute masking and subgraph extraction.
+Zhu \textit{et al.} \cite{Zhu2021CGL} proposed a graph contrastive representation learning method with adaptive augmentation that incorporates various priors for topological and semantic information of the graph.
+These GCL-based approaches effectively enhance the generalizability of graph representation learning models.